chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 - Use ConcurrentDictionary instead of Dictionary for type caching.

-- Several possibilities of customization via Configuration/MvpBootstrapper.
+- Several points of extensibility.

 ### Remarks